Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 ## Step 6: Confirm lock-up

 The new transaction will not be completed immediately.
 It'll stay in the `pending` status for a few minutes.
-We need to poll the status and wait until the transaction status changes to `success`.
-We can use the [Stacks Blockchain API client library](/get-started/stacks-blockchain-api#javascript-client-library) to check transaction status.
+We must poll the status and wait until the transaction status changes to `success.` We can use the [Stacks Blockchain API client library](/get-started/stacks-blockchain-api#javascript-client-library) to check transaction status.

 ```js
 const { TransactionsApi } = require('@stacks/blockchain-api-client');